Poinsettia: Taxonomy

-The poinsettia was described as a new species in 1834 by German scientist Johann Friedrich Klotzsch.
+The poinsettia was described as a new species in 1834 by the German scientist Johann Friedrich Klotzsch.
 Klotzsch credited Carl Ludwig Willdenow with the species name "pulcherrima", and the authority is given as Willd. ex Klotzsch.
 The holotype had been collected in Mexico during an 1803–1804 expedition by Alexander von Humboldt and Aimé Bonpland.

 It was known by the common name "poinsettia" as early as 1836, derived from Joel Roberts Poinsett, a botanist and the first US Minister to Mexico.
 Possibly as early as 1826, Poinsett began sending poinsettias from Mexico back to his greenhouses in South Carolina.
 Prior to poinsettia, it was known as "Mexican flame flower" or "painted leaf".

+Although its story has been debunked, poinsettias are known in Turkey as Atatürk çiçeği (Atatürk flower).
+The name originated from a report by the newspaper Cumhuriyet, which claimed that while a professor was searching for a name for the newly introduced plant, another professor who had seen Mustafa Kemal Atatürk during his visit to the Talas American College in Kayseri suggested naming the flower Gazi Atatürk.

 Description

 Euphorbia pulcherrima is a shrub or small tree, typically reaching a height of 0.6–4 m.
 The plant bears dark green dentate leaves that measure 6–16 cm in length.
 The colored bracts—which are normally flaming red, with cultivars being orange, pale green, cream, pink, white, or marbled—are often mistaken for flower petals because of their groupings and colors, but are actually leaves.
 The colors of the bracts are created through photoperiodism, meaning that they require darkness (at least fourteen hours at a time for 6–8 weeks in a row) to change color.
 The plants also require abundant light during the day for the brightest color.
+Semi-evergreen, they generally lose most of their leaves during winter.

 The flowers of the poinsettia are unassuming.
 They are grouped within the cyathia (small yellow structures found in the center of each leaf bunch, or false flowers).
 Nothing is known about pollination in wild poinsettias, though wasps are noted to occasionally visit the cyathia.
 All flowers in the Euphorbiaceae are unisexual (either male or female only), and they are often very small in size.
 In Euphorbia, the flowers are reduced even more and then aggregated into an inflorescence or cluster of flowers.
+Extrafloral nectaries in E. pulcherrima were first reported by Zimmerman in 1932.